-- The TOE provides the function that protects the user data on the internal network from being wiretapped according to O.TRP. - In support of the previous paragraph, as defined in O.MANAGE, the TOE provides the function to identify and authenticate the administrator who configures settings required for the operation of the TOE - In the internal network where the TOE is installed, the administrator shall exercise due care (using the TSF according to O.TRP, or other protective means when the MFD is in an environment where the use of the TSF is not suitable) of the communication data between the MFD user and the TOE not to be wiretapped, according to OE.CIPHER.
+The TOE provides the function that protects communication data on the internal network from being wiretapped according to O.TRP.

+In support of the previous paragraph, as defined in O.MANAGE, the TOE provides the function to identify and authenticate the administrator who configures settings required for the operation of the TOE.

+In the internal network where the TOE is installed, the administrator shall exercise due care (using the TSF according to O.TRP, or other protective means when the MFD is in an environment where the use of the

+TSF is not suitable) of the communication data between the MFD user and the TOE not to be wiretapped, according to OE.CIPHER.

-These objectives above can prevent the attacker from leaking the user data on the internal network when the proper user communicates with the MFD.
+These objectives above can prevent the attacker from leaking communication data in the internal network when an authorized user communicates with the MFD.